eliasmanjarrez/Machine-Learning-and-Knowledge-Extraction-MAKE-2026a/IntraBodyCoModulationViewer_Python_Code/README.md

 Then open the `.csv` with **Your data** in the visualizer.
-The file must have the standard DeepLabCut layout: four header rows (`scorer`, `individuals`, `bodyparts`, `coords`) and one row per frame, with 17 keypoints for at least two detected individuals.
+The file must have the standard DeepLabCut layout: four header rows (`scorer`, `individuals`, `bodyparts`, `coords`) and one row per frame, with 17 keypoints.
+One individual per file is the ordinary case, and is what every file distributed here contains.
+A file holding several is read as well: a **Position in frame** control then appears and the visualizer draws one person at a time.

 ---

 ## 4. The data

+Everything here is derived from the pose coordinates; none of it is coordinates.
+The pose files are in `viewer/`, and Section 8 describes them.

 | File | Contents |
 |---|---|